AlanYnov/movies-api/README.md

 5. **Start the Server:** Run `npm start` to start the API server.
 By default, it runs on port 4000, but you can configure the port in your `.env` file.

-6. **API Documentation:** Explore the API endpoints and their documentation to understand how to interact with the API.
+6. ***API Documentation:** Explore the API endpoints and their documentation using Swagger UI.
+The documentation is accessible at `/api-docs` when the API server is running.

 ## Features